survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 The technique can be valuable for other purposes, such as testing or adding files for webpack to watch.
 In that case, you would set up a `require.context` within a file which you then point to through a webpack `entry`.

-T> The information is enough for generating an entire site as showcased in [Antwar](https://antwar.js.org/).

 W> If you are using TypeScript, make sure you have installed [@types/webpack-env](https://www.npmjs.com/package/@types/webpack-env) for `require.context` to work.

-{pagebreak}

 ## Dynamic paths with a dynamic `import`